marijnh/Eloquent-JavaScript/17_canvas.md

 In a game like ours, where we are drawing only a single transformed sprite, this is a nonissue.
 But imagine that we need to draw hundreds of characters or thousands of rotating particles from an explosion.

-Think of a way to allow us to draw an inverted character without loading additional image files and without having to make transformed `drawImage` calls every frame.
+Think of a way to draw an inverted character without loading additional image files and without having to make transformed `drawImage` calls every frame.

 {{hint